Summer Solstice Series

 Update

 Our Summer Solstice Series has been running for over 25 years.
 The Series consists of four events held Tuesday evenings in the Greenbelt and other city parks throughout June.
 These events are easy to get to, a lot of fun, and a great way to get started with orienteering.
-Through the use of a handicap system which evens the playing field we often have newcomers to the sport at the top of the results list alongside national team members.
+Through the use of an adjusted scoring system which evens the playing field we often have newcomers to the sport at the top of the results list alongside national team members.

 At these Summer Solstice events we have a mass start and a set time for finishing so that everyone comes back at once and you have a chance to compare your route with others you saw on course - those who did better than you, those to whom you can give some advice, and those who took a completely different route.
 Following the final event, we try to hold a social event, to wrap up our spring season.